 The privilege of a lifetime is to become who you truly are. ― C. G. Jung

 Jungian work focuses on people’s growth toward wholeness.
 Another way to say this is our work supports the maturation of the personality.
 One of the jewels among Jung’s contributions is that Jung understood what people were unconsciously trying to work through and accomplish given their psychological problems.
 Jung recognized that people were trying to heal, even in all their difficulty.

 Jung’s view of psyche is prospective, meaning people work toward possibility.
 Jungian work helps to advance one’s growth and healing but not without interactive work on your part.
 In the our sessions, we work to better engage issues you face now in life.
 We work to understand them more deeply.
-We use talking, art therapy, dream analysis to invite in thoughts, sensory feelings, emotional feelings, your observations and other responses you experience.
+We use talk therapy, art therapy, dream analysis and symbol recognition to invite in thoughts, sensory feelings, emotional feelings, your observations and other responses you experience.
 In this way, a person in my practice comes closer to his, her, or their own individual nature and away from the conditioning of what Jung called the collective, meaning family and the elements of larger society that may regularly overwhelm us.
 In this work, people who see me work to uncover their more effective and whole personalities and to contribute to their community.